 “It would appear you owe me a new body, Luv.”

-November Lonergan stared at the ghost of her dead boyfriend and contemplated how truly screwed up her life had become.
-Somehow, despite everything, Mace was there, standing in her window, fading in and out like a television with a bad signal.
-Of course he was.
+November Lonergan stared at the ghost of her dead pseudo-boyfriend and contemplated how truly screwed up her life had become.
+Despite everything that happened that night, Mace was there, standing in her window, fading in and out, image static.
+She sighed from her toes, not sure how she felt about the situation.
+Of course he was there.

 He flickered, image strengthening as she got closer.
 There was still blood on his torn t-shirt but his silver hair looked cleaner than the last time she’d seen him.
 The symbols she’d painted on his skin were gone but the of scars layered across his torso remained.
 His dark brows were smudges over luminous silver eyes.
 He was beautiful even in death.